Who are we?

-We believe that everyone needs knowledge to make informed decisions about their health, so we aim to produce information which is:
+We believe that high quality information can help people to make informed decisions about their health and care.
+We aim to produce information which is:

-Does the information just give a doctor's view?
+Does our information just give a doctor's view?

 Psychiatrists are medical doctors, but the College tries to take a broader view of mental health problems and their treatments.